mircealungu/mircea/essays/bitcoin-and-trust.md

+# Bitcoin - a Reminder of the Importance of Trust

 The Danes tell about themselves that they do not have natural resources, but they have trust.
 And that they consider this an important resource.

-# Bitcoin - a Reminder of the Importance of Trust
+I remember renting a car in Greece in 2018.
+It took more than one hour of waiting and filling forms.

 Bitcoin and the blockchain-based algorithm that it is built on is a fascinatingly smart consensus algorithm.
 A beautiful piece of engineering.
 But it is also a fantastic reminder of the importance of trust.